 - Either party may terminate the contract during the probation period without notice.

-- In the event where the termination is made by the employer, then the employer must pay the employee’s end-of-service benefit (see below) for the period of work in accordance with the provisions of the labour law.
+- In the event where the termination is made by the employer, then the employer must pay the employee’s end-of-service benefit (see below) for the period of work in accordance with the provisions of the labor law.

 - It is very common to use a probationary period in Kuwait to avoid the otherwise long advance notice period to terminate as described below.